kalletolonen/susict/susict.md

 - Finland has one of the lowest prices of electricity and the whole country is priced as a whole, which is tempting to DC investment
 - There's a mismatch in DC heat energy supply and demand
 - The grid needs to be balanced at all times

+## 28.01.2025 Networks and Services

+### Overview
+There are data centers of various sizes, core networks, last mile networks & user devices.
+Data centers have high variablity in energy consumption, networks have intermediate differences, "last mile" can have big impact in corporate environments and user devices have high variablity in resource consumption.
+Energy consumption in switching from consumers to networks and DC's and AI is the new big dog for energy consumption.

+Number of users connected to internet is growing, mainly in Asia & Africa (2018-2023 8% CAGR).
+IOT (Machine 2 machine) is the part of the device lineup that's growing (10% CAGR) rapidly.
+High download speeds are not available in developing countries for fixed networks, but some do have great mobile options.
+Smartphones provide the most amount of traffic nowdays (30% CAGR in 17-22 for all device types).
+The kWh/GB ratio has improved by a lot, but we do use a lot more data now than we used to.
+Netflix goes up in energy consumption, even as they're using renewables, and video is driving more and more demand for bandwith and data transfer.
+Ericsson predicts that 5G mobile usage will go up a lot and fixed access won't grow as dramatically.
+There's energy usage for almost idle devices too, but network equipment has pretty much non-existing full load consumption increase.

+### Key learnings
+-Nielsen's Law, ie. internet speed is growing by 50% by year in the high end of the spectrum -5G uses less energy than 4G only when the load goes up -A lot of data is generated every second in Internet -Size of web pages has grown 350% since 2011, they're not actually optimized for mobile devices -Better video quality requires more data
+-Online shopping has an environmental advantage compared to physical retail stores, even the biggest emission driver of last mile delivery has smaller footprint than going to store yourself